 Big Changes at MSP --Big Surprise to MAC Planners.

-The 12 year safety disjoint between peak-hour capacity and airline forecasts continues we ithout documentation The MAC began several capacity-related projects reviewed by Met Council for funding or economic impact in capital improvement plan (CIP) projects 2010-2019.
-Due to changes in air traffic and CRO restrictions, plans for runway-use to "share" approach and departure overflight disturbances among neighborhoods 5G
+The safety disjoint between peak-hour capacity and airline forecasts continues without documentation.
+The MAC began several capacity-related projects --reviewed by Met Council --for funding or economic impact in capital improvement plan (CIP) projects 2010-2019.
+Due to changes in air traffic use and a series of FAA Safety Orders restricting runway-use MAC first undertook to "share" approach and departure overflight disturbances among neighborhoods by continuing the real-time Air Traffic Control Tower (voice, radio telephone) manual departure control

 1. Ground traffic management (open gates or parking space for aircraft, runway transit time or speed, time lost in switching flow and average weather and wind conditions).